my-galaxie/RoomieMatcher/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is created for learning purposes only.

-## 👥 Contributors
+## 👥 Creator

-- Your Name - Initial work
+Sahana H J

 ## Development Notes